greenwood-suzanne/hot_METS/README.md

 	Rscript part1.R -f <your_directory_here>

- 	Rscript part2.R -f <your_directory> -F <forward_filter_length> -R <reverse_filter_length> -T a<#nucls_to_trim_from_left>
+ 	Rscript part2and3.R -f <your_directory> -F <forward_filter_length> -R <reverse_filter_length> -T a<#nucls_to_trim_from_left>

-	 Rscript part3.R -f <your_directory_here>
+*For MiSeq_SOP sample data, we recommend using -F 240 -R 160 -T 0

-Part 2 must come before part 3, but part 1 is optional if the user already knows their desired filtering parameters.
-The flags (-char) are required.
 For help, try:

 	Rscript part#.R -h

 # Results:
-The first few lines of the tables that are produced throughout the running of the pipeline can be viewed in the nohup.out file that will appear after running is complete.
+Only the first few lines of the tables will be displayed in the terminal.
+All plots are saved as .png files in a folder called 'Output' within the provided working directory.
+These are as follows:

 	Tables:
 		-out: out is a table that summarizes the number of reads in each file before and after filtering by PHRED score,